Scopes

 Access creator profiles, content, and creator-specific information.

-- Follow the principle of least privilege - only request scopes you actually need
+- Follow the principle of least privilege - only request what’s necessary

 Error Handling

-If your API key doesn’t have the required scopes for a request, you’ll receive:
+If your access token doesn’t have the required scopes for a request, you’ll receive: